dominik117/optibot/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

-You can add a section at the end of the README titled "Acknowledgments" or "Background" where you give credit to the origins of the project and express gratitude to Dr. Marcel Blattner.
-Here's how you could incorporate this into your README:

----

 ## Background

 This project began as a final project for the Generative AI class at the University of Applied Sciences in Lucerne, imparted by [Dr. Marcel Blattner](https://www.linkedin.com/in/marcelblattner/).
 Thanks to Dr. Blattner for his guidance and insights throughout the development of Optibot.